Ted Thorn (RAF officer): Later career

-The Royal Air Force recognised the vulnerability of the Boulton Paul Defiant on daylight operations and assigned its squadrons to night fighting.
+The RAF recognised the vulnerability of the Boulton Paul Defiant on daylight operations and assigned its squadrons to night fighting.
 In recognition of their success and great bravery during the Battle of Britain Thorn and Barker were both awarded a Bar to their Distinguished Flying Medals on 11 February 1941.

 Flying as night fighters, Thorn and Barker destroyed a Heinkel He 111 on the night of 9 – 10 April 1941 as it took part in the Blitz on England’s cities.
 The bomber crashed near Bushbridge, Surrey and was identified as an aircraft of 5 Staffel/KG 55.

 By now an acting warrant officer, Thorn was commissioned pilot officer with service number 46957 on 11 October 1941 and assigned to No. 32 Squadron RAF flying Hurricane fighters and breaking up the successful partnership of Ted Thorn and Fred Barker.
 Barker remained with the squadron for two more years before becoming an instructor in the Middle East.
 Thorn was promoted flying officer on 26 February 1942, and then flight lieutenant on 6 July 1942, and appointed acting squadron leader commanding No. 32 Squadron RAF from April until September 1942.

-The squadron saw heavy action over the Dieppe Raid commando landings on 19 August 1942, and he was decorated with the Distinguished Flying Cross on 22 September 1942 for his achievements in command and particularly for his bravery over Dieppe.
+The squadron saw heavy action over the Dieppe Raid commando landings on 19 August 1942, and Thorn was decorated with the Distinguished Flying Cross on 22 September 1942 for his achievements in command and particularly for his bravery over Dieppe.

 He completed a tour of duty as an instructor with No. 61 Operational Training Unit from November 1942 at the end of which he received a Mention in Despatches on 14 January 1944 for his dedication to the training of the young pilots under his command.

 Posted to No. 169 Squadron RAF as a flight commander he led night fighting and night intruder missions against the Luftwaffe night fighters over occupied Europe.
 For his achievements in this role Thorn was awarded a Bar to his Distinguished Flying Cross on 8 December 1944.

 At the end of the war in Europe he was transferred to command a training unit.
 In this position on 1 January 1946 he was again Mentioned in Despatches for his skill and dedication as a flying instructor and commander.

 Death

 On 12 February 1946 Thorn was a squadron leader and member of staff at the Empire Central Flying School, where early jet fighters were being flown, when he died in an accident.
 It is sometimes reported that he was aboard Mosquito TA525, although most reports state that the Dutch pilot of that aircraft was on a solo mission.
 Thorn was actually flying Gloster Meteor F.3 serial number EE456 of the Empire Central Flying School when his aircraft dived out of a cloud and crashed at Rectory Farm near Landbeach, Cambridgeshire.
+He is buried at Bishop's Waltham Graveyard in Hampshire.